ursweiss/7-Segment-LED-Clock/README.md

 - Open-Meteo returned an unexpected temperature unit
 - This is rare; check serial monitor for API response details

+### Display shows "Er05"

+- WiFi connection lost
+- Auto-recovery is in progress (attempts reconnection every 5-60 seconds)
+- Check your WiFi router is powered on and in range
+- Serial monitor shows reconnection attempts and status
+- After 30 seconds disconnected, performs full WiFi restart
+- If persistent, check for WiFi interference or router issues
+- Consider rebooting the ESP32 if recovery doesn't succeed after several minutes

 ### No temperature display